Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Identifiability

 which, using block Gaussian elimination, can be shown to have full column rank when three or more sets of measurements are available.\footnote{We omit the full derivation for brevity, and note that the rank condition can be verified in this case using any symbolic algebra package.}

 Two comments regarding the analysis are in order.
-First, we note that the analysis is simplified by considering the modified measurement equation only (without any higher-order Lie derivatives).
+First, we note that the analysis is simplified by considering the modified measurement equation only, which avoids the use of higher-order Lie derivatives.
 Second, there is a subtlety involved in stacking the gradients of the Lie derivatives at different points in time.
 The modified measurement equation depends upon the time derivatives of the camera pose and the radar ego-velocity---this implies that, although we do not consider specific control inputs, the system dynamics must be non-null.
 Stated differently, varied motion of the radar-camera pair is necessary to ensure identifiability; we discuss this requirement further in the next section.
+Further, it is worth noting that the the observation times must span the temporal offset period \cite{2021_Kelly_Question}.